Nepal

 Trade Partners

 Nepal is highly dependent on India as a trading partner.
-The neighbouring country accounts for more than 65% of overall trade, leaving Nepal vulnerable to fluctuations in the Indian economy.
+The neighbouring country accounted for more than 59% of overall trade in 2023, leaving Nepal vulnerable to fluctuations in the Indian economy.
+China and the EU are the second and third most important trading partners, with some distance.

 Economic Structure

 Agriculture is the mainstay of the Nepalese economy, employs the large majority of the workforce and accounts for a large share of exports.
 The main commodities include rice, corn, and wheat.
 Small scale industries mainly focus on the processing of agricultural commodities and process jute, sugar, and rice.
-Furthermore, Nepal largely depends on the inflow of remittances which amounted to about 23.1 % in 2022.
+Furthermore, Nepal largely depends on the inflow of remittances which amounted to about 26% of GDP in 2023.

 Cardamom Production